yash0028/newautomation/src/test/resources/support/exari/README.md

         {
             "topic": "Request For Participation Response",
             "questions": []
-            //Topics not found in the flow cause the test to fail.
+            //Topics not found in the topicFlow cause the test to fail.
             //Empty questions means the topic is skipped but recognized },
     ]